PauM4/PROJ-II/README.md

 ## Key Features

-  - Tactival turn based combat system
+  - Tactical turn based combat system
   - Enemies respond to the player's actions by following an AI
   - Interaction with NPCs through a dialogue system using a behavior tree
   - Possibility of knowing an alternative history of the classic stories